AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/documenting-your-instance.md

 1. Reason for the change
 1. Who made the change

-## What’s Next?
+## What's Next?

-* Download the sample documentation and Changelog **HERE insert the downloadable links** and adapt them based on your organization’s needs.
+* Download the [sample documentation and Changelog](/help/marketo-tutorial-implementing-new-instance/assets/template-adobe-marketo-engage-instance-documentation.xlsx) and adapt them based on your organization's needs.
 * Store the documentation in an accessible platform where your organization prefers to reference and update regularly.
 For example, some Marketo Engage Champions use Confluence (by Atlassian) or Excel Spreadsheet.
 * Ensure every rule you make for governance has an owner to enforce it and adapt the documentation, keeping it up to date over time.